1. What is this guideline about?

 - In this context, we will select scientific approaches and information that realistically identify and assess the potential risks and opportunities associated with agricultural and veterinary chemical products and their constituents.

 - The risk tolerance level in respect of a particular decision made under the Agvet Code or the Agvet Code Regulations will usually be set out in the guidelines or a document referred to in the guidelines.
-Where this is not the case, we will assign a risk tolerance level having regard to:
+Where this is not the case, we will assign a risk tolerance level having regard to the:

 - In determining an application (or doing other things) under the Agvet Code or the Agvet Code Regulations, we will balance the risks we identify with granting the application against the purpose of the application, the opportunities that may arise from granting the application, the extent to which the risk can be mitigated by imposing conditions on the grant, and the practicability and cost of adopting particular risk mitigation measures.